RasaHQ/rasa-demo/data/nlu/nlu.md

 - whats the diference
 - whats the difference between [core](product) and [nlu](product)
 - does the [open source](product) version have [core](product)?
+- What are the two components that make up Rasa Open Source?

 ## intent:faq/differencerasarasax
 - Are [Rasa](product) and [Rasa X](product) the same thing?